networkimprov/mnm/README.md

 2. go run mnm #currently starts test sequence
 _todo: prompt for key (or --key option) to decrypt userdb directory_

-### MMTP Summary
+### TMTP Summary

-"Modern Messaging Transfer Protocol" defines a simple client/server exchange scheme; it needs no other protocol in the way that POP & IMAP need SMTP.
+"Trusted Messaging Transfer Protocol" defines a simple client/server exchange scheme; it needs no other protocol in the way that POP & IMAP need SMTP.
-MMTP may be conveyed by any reliable transport protocol, e.g. TCP, or tunneled through another protocol, e.g. HTTP.
+TMTP may be conveyed by any reliable transport protocol, e.g. TCP, or tunneled through another protocol, e.g. HTTP.
-A client may simultaneously contact multiple MMTP servers.
+A client may simultaneously contact multiple TMTP servers.
 After the client completes a login or register request, either side may contact the other.

 0. Headers precede every message